 6.35pm - Presentation by Principal Mrs Scott-Jones and staff

 We look forward to meeting all Year 8 students and their whānau to show them what makes Trident High School special.

 If you are unable to attend the Open Day or Evening you are welcome to contact the school office on 07 3088 159 to arrange a visit.

 Interviews will take place from 15th September 3.15pm - 5.30pm Monday - Thursday; 9am - 3pm Friday.

 Book your interview today to begin your journey at Trident High School.
 Please use the following booking code: srrs9 to book your interview.

 For enrolment applications for Year 10-13 students, please contact the office on 07 3088159 or email email@example.com

 Enrolment at the school is governed by an enrolment scheme, details of which are available from the school office and here.
-Application for places must be submitted on the Trident High School application form available from the School Office or here.
+Application for places must be submitted on the Trident High School application.

-BOT will conduct the ballot of out of zone students Friday 29th October.
-Whanau will be contacted of acceptance in the 3rd week of Term 4.
+Our BOT will conduct the ballot of out of zone students on Friday 28th October 2022.
+Parents will be notified of Out of Zone ballot acceptance in the second week of Term 4.